Alis-33/SecurePassManager/SecurePassManager/README.md

 - Multi-user support with individual encrypted password storage
 - Strong password generation
 - Password strength meter
-- Cross-platform compatibility (Windows, macOS, iOS, Android)
+- Cross-platform compatibility (Windows, macOS)
 - Encrypted local storage of passwords
 - User-friendly interface for managing passwords

 ## Security Model

-SecurePassManager employs a robust security model to protect user data:
+SecurePassManager employs the following security model:

 1. **User Authentication**: Each user has a unique username and master password.
-The master password is never stored directly; instead, it's used to derive a key for encrypting and decrypting the user's passwords.
+The master password is used for authentication into the application.

 2. **Password Storage**: All passwords are stored in an encrypted format using AES-256 encryption in CBC mode with PKCS7 padding.

-3. **Key Derivation**: PBKDF2 with SHA-256 is used for key derivation, with 100,000 iterations and a unique salt for each user.
+3. **Key Handling**: The application uses a stored encryption key and salt for data protection.
+These are generated during installation and stored in separate files.

-4. **Local Storage**: Encrypted data is stored locally on the device, reducing the risk of remote attacks.
+4. **Local Storage**: All data is stored locally on the device in three main files:

-5. **Encryption Key Handling**: A unique encryption key is generated for each installation of the app and stored securely in the app's protected storage area.
+    - users.json: Contains encrypted password data
+    - encryption.key: Contains the encryption key
+    - encryption.salt: Contains the salt value

 ## Setup Instructions